acidsploit/pyxpub/README.md

 ## Installation (uWSGI + NGINX)
 __install nginx, uwsgi and uwsgi python plugin__

-Follow your distributions directions to install these packages.
+Follow your distribution's directions to install these packages.

 __insall pyxpub in appropriate location__